Chebotarev/BookBlur/README.md

 [Details][phase-one]

 ### Phase 2: Reading Lists and Book Search (~ 1.5 days)
-I will create a form for creating a reading list.
-Then I will implement a search feature for books by title.
+I will implement a search feature for books by title as a jQuery plugin (possibly through a third party gem).
 Each result should have a button to allow adding the book to a particular list.
+The first option should be to create a new reading list.

 [Details][phase-two]